 I've been making a lot of soups lately.
 It seems appropriate as it's finally starting to feel like Fall here in SoCal.
 What's interesting about soup is that I always used to think I didn't like soup, until I started making my own soups.
 I had really only eaten soup out of can, and that I don't like, but I love making my own soups (and eating them!).

-this recipe.
+My latest new soup was created through a recipe blunder.
+My first attempt to make a carrot soup (motivated by a farmer selling me a bunch of carrots for basically $1) went awry, but my "fix" resulted in a soup that was rather delectable.
+I based my attempt on this recipe.
 It was not the recipe's fault that my soup didn't turn out.
 The problem came when I decided to add my own choice of spices (mainly because I didn't have on hand the herbs/spices recommended in the recipe).
 I added cumin, curry powder, thyme and then put in some cayenne pepper (for a little kick, or so I thought).
 I wasn't really measuring any of these, but was just eyeballing.

 Apparently, I used too much cayenne because the soup was so spicy that it was not really edible.
 But, my "fix" led me to create a smooth carrot soup with a lot of depth of flavor and with protein.
 I added a white bean puree to it.
 So, here's how I did it.